koda-m/koda-m/README.md

 🎓 B.S.
 Business Information Systems with a specialization in Information Systems Auditing (Minors in Business Analytics & Business).

-💻 Skilled in HTML, CSS, Bootstrap, Javascript, and PHP.
+💻 Skilled in HTML, CSS, Javascript, and PHP.

 🌱 I’m currently learning React, Redux, Python, R, SQL, and C#.